OfficeDev/Word-Add-in-TypeScript-Canvas/ReadMe.md

 5. If add-in commands are supported by your version of Word, the UI will inform you that the add-in was loaded.
 You can use the **Callout add-in** tab to load the add-in in the UI and to insert an image into the document.
 You can also use the right-click context menu to insert an image into the document.
 6. If add-in commands are not supported by your version of Word, the add-in will load in a task pane.
 You'll need to insert a picture into the Word document to use the functionality of the add-in.
 7. Select an image in the Word document, and load it into the taskpane by selecting *Load image from doc*.
 You can now insert callouts into the image.
 Select *Insert image into doc* to place the updated image into the Word doc.
 The add-in wil generate placeholder descriptions for each of the callouts.

+## How to run the add-in in Word 2016 for Mac

+1. Open a Word document.
+2. Select the Insert tab > My Add-ins drop down.
+You should see the add-in listed in the drop down.
+Select it and it will load the add-in.

 ## FAQ